Feel free to contact me if you would like to discuss my findings from these projects and studies!

 Using a national dataset and quasi-experimental design, I examined whether completion of an honors program in community college predicts transfer to selective 4-year universities.

-I recently studied the factors that influence first-generation students to choose community college as their first institution after high school.
+I studied the factors that influence first-generation students to choose community college as their first institution after high school.
 It is important to comprehensively understand why first-generation students choose community college after high school and not assume that it’s only because of the open access and lower tuition rates that community colleges provide.
+I do a preliminary look at the impact of early college programs on this choice.